frappe/erpnext_com/erpnext_com/www/docs/user/manual/en/loan-management/loan-type.md

   * The grace period in days until which penalty will not be levied after the payment due date.
   * “Is Term Loan” specifies whether a loan is Term Loan Or Demand Loan.
 If  this is unchecked any loan of this type will be considered as a Demand Loan and automatic repayment schedule won’t be generated for that loan.
   * The various account details that will be used during the loan process can also be mentioned in the loan type

+> Demand Loans are open ended loans which do no have a fixed repayment schedule or a fixed repayment amount.

+{next}